DANS-KNAW/easy-update-solr-index/README.md

                               per line or a fedora query that selects datasets (for example 'pid~easy-dataset:*', see also help for 'specific fields' on <fcrepo-server>/objects)

+Note that the actual defaults (shown with `--help`) depend on the actual configuration.

 INSTALLATION AND CONFIGURATION